inputlogic/django-api-starter/README.md

 3. Profit.

-If you'd like to run commands like `./manage.py <command>` on the Docker instance, connect to the web shell first, with:
+If you'd like to run commands like `./manage.py <command>` on the Docker instance, connect to the web shell.

+First update the `Makefile` to match your web container name in the `shell` command and run:

 ```
 $ make shell